-However, in the beginning, many owners think that a ‘Facebook shop’ integration is that one button that drives people to their shopping website.
+However, in the beginning, many owners think that ‘Facebook shop’ integration is that one button that drives people to their shopping website.
 What most people don’t realize is that Facebook allows you to integrate your entire eCommerce presence in Facebook, right on the business’s page.
 This integration allows shoppers to browse your products and purchase without ever leaving Facebook or Instagram!
-In addition, you can take advantage of Facebook and Instagram shopping ads to reach new customers.
+In addition, you can take advantage of Facebook and Instagram shopping ads or services that buy Facebook followers for you in order to reach new customers.

 Setting up a Facebook or Instagram shop is free, the only fees you may encounter have to do with payment processing (waived through June 2021) and, of course, advertising fees.
 Facebook offers a wizard to take you through the setup process, but like a lot of other Facebook features you have to tread carefully!
 Here are a few tips to help you through the process:

 - Set up Business Manager: a business manager account is required to complete the shop setup and you are better off creating it now than during the setup process.
 Check out our blog post here for some guidance.
 Your Business Manager account ‘owns’ your Facebook assets.